thomashartm/burp-aem-scanner/README.md

 AEM is a powerful but complex system and requires thoughtful handling of defaults and configurations.
 Therefore it leaves room for plenty of security bugs.

-## Burp Version
+## Installation Requirements
-The extension supports Burp Community as it is triggered through a context menu extension and does not rely on the avilibility of the active or passive scanner.
+Burp Community is sufficient as the extnsion does not require the active or passive scanner.

 # How to use
 Select one or multiple pages from within the Target sitemap.
 Then click on the relevant security check categories whoch you are planning to execute.